Blackpink: Artistry

-Musical style and influences
+Musical style and lyrics

-Blackpink's music has been characterized as primarily EDM and pop with elements of hip hop and trap, although they have incorporated a variety of other genres in their discography, such as R&B, Arabic music, ballad, disco and rock.
-They tend to feature bass drops frequently in their songs, especially immediately preceding the chorus, which some publications consider part of their characteristic sound.
-Vocally, Blackpink's music has been described as combining fierce and bold rapping with frequent use of an "edgy" singing style.
+Blackpink's musical style is predominantly based on EDM and pop, infused with hip-hop and trap elements.
+They also use a variety of musical styles throughout their discography, such as R&B, Arabic music, ballads, disco, and rock.
+Time characterized their music as a fusion of "bold rapping, powerful singing and chic styling"; a signature element in their songs is the frequent use of bass drops, particularly before the chorus, which is considered a defining aspect of their sound by music critics.
+The Korea Herald came to associate Blackpink's soundscape with "grand intros, thumping bass and trap-EDM choruses".

+The lyrical themes of the group frequently encompass topics such as independence, female empowerment, the aftermath of breakups, navigating toxic relationships, and the nuances of romance.
 Jisoo explained in an interview with Rolling Stone that the members are "involved from the beginning" in their creative process, from "building the blocks" to "adding this or that feeling" and "exchanging feedback".
-About their music, Billboard stated that Blackpink "rewrote the definition of K-pop and their beauty, It's for them not for anyone else."
+Regarding their work, Billboard stated that Blackpink "rewrote the definition of K-pop and their beauty, it's for them not for anyone else."

+Influences

 Early in their career, Blackpink stated that they wanted to emulate labelmate 2NE1 and "show [their] own unique color".
-Blackpink cited various other artists as their musical influences, including Lady Gaga, Ariana Grande, Cardi B and Selena Gomez.

-Concept, image and lyrical themes
+During an episode of Carpool Karaoke in 2023, the members of the group expressed how they were inspired by TLC and the Spice Girls as they grew up listening to their music.
+Jennie commented that the group admired the vocals, rap, and hip-hop style of TLC, as well as the distinct individual characters of the Spice Girls, saying, "That was something that we were aiming for and it was such an iconic girl group in history that we grew up listening to."

+While working with Lady Gaga for "Sour Candy" in 2020, the group members expressed that they considered her a major musical influence; Jennie recalled how she admired the creativity and fashion of "Telephone" (2010) when she saw the music video for the first time.
+Other artists that the group has cited as influences include Ariana Grande, Cardi B and Selena Gomez.

+Public image

-Blackpink's concept is represented by their group name; the "black" side represents their more mature, "girl crush" image, while the "pink" side represents their more cute and colorful image.
-In an interview with Jimmy Kimmel, Rosé explained that the group feels that "there's two colors that represented us the most 'cause we're very girly but at the same time we're very savage too," naming their song "Pretty Savage" as the song that described them best because "it kind of goes with 'black pink.'"
-Cultural critic Jung Deok-hyeon analyzed that Blackpink established a "confident" image and had "a solid fandom centered on women."
-At the press conference commemorating the release of "Pink Venom" in August 2022, Jennie said about the group's identity: "We try to express various messages through songs of various genres but Blackpink is always confident and full of confidence, I thought we were the closest.”
-The group's lyrics generally address themes of independence, female empowerment, breakups, and toxic relationships, as well as summer romances.
+Blackpink aimed to represent two contrasting aspects of their musical persona, mirroring their name.
+The "black" facet of the group encapsulates their edgier, "girl crush" image, while the "pink" facet reflects their more feminine and vibrant image.
+In an interview with Jimmy Kimmel, Rosé explained that the group feels that "there's two colors that represented us the most 'cause we're very girly but at the same time we're very savage too," naming their song "Pretty Savage" as the song that describes them best because "it kind of goes with 'black pink.'"
+At the press conference commemorating the release of "Pink Venom" in August 2022, Jennie elaborated on the group's identity: "We try to express various messages through songs of various genres but Blackpink is always confident and full of confidence, I thought we were the closest."